 What are common risks that plumbers in Canada face on the job?

 Every day, you are exposed to risk.
 According to the Canadian Centre for Occupational Health and Safety, many of the risks that plumbers in Canada face relate to the fact they work in a wide variety of settings.
 As such, plumbers need to be aware of potential health and safety issues, some of which may include:

-- “Exposure to hazardous substances such as: lead, sulfur dioxide, asbestos, silica, mould, adhesives, solvents, solder, dusts, and other hazardous products.
+- “Exposure to hazardous substances such as lead, sulphur dioxide, asbestos, silica, mould, adhesives, solvents, solder, dust, and other hazardous products.

 - Proximity to flammable products.